dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 :term:`FCST_VAR<n>_NAME`
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Set this to the name of a forecast variable that you want to evaluate.
+Set this to the name of a forecast variable to evaluate.
 <n> is any integer greater than or equal to 1, i.e.::

   [config]